 The following items must be worn by students whenever they attend the school site or are engaged in school-led activities:

-- Plain white or pale blue shirt or polo shirt
+* Plain white or pale blue school (formal) shirt or polo shirt

-- Plain navy blue jumper, sweatshirt or school fleece
+* Plain, navy blue jumper, sweatshirt or fleece

-In the summer term, from Easter, girls may wear blue knee length gingham uniform dress in the style available from chain stores.
+- In the summer term, from Easter, students may wear blue knee length gingham uniform dress in the style available from chain stores or knee length plain grey or black tailored (smart) shorts as part of daily uniform.
+Sports shorts or cut off joggers are NOT permitted.

 On health and safety grounds students are only permitted to wear a limited amount of jewellery in the school.
 The only permitted items are: